-Of the five states located along the Santa Fe Trail, Oklahoma’s growth and development was least affected by the historic trade route.
+Of the five states located along the Santa Fe Trail, Oklahoma’s growth and development were least affected by the historical trade route.
 However, Oklahoma played an important role in sustaining travelers along the Cimarron Route – after their encounter with the 60-mile La Jornada – by providing abundant water and campsites.

 Early Ownership and Occupation of Oklahoma

 Before the emigration of eastern tribes, at least four indigenous tribes were located in Oklahoma, including the Wichita, Arapaho, Cheyenne, and Comanche.
 The Wichita were located in northern Oklahoma, and the Comanche lands were in the short grass plains in the general vicinity where the states of Kansas, Oklahoma, Colorado, and New Mexico come together.
-The Cheyenne and Arapaho were located on the west edge of the High Plains in western Kansas, eastern Colorado, and western Oklahoma.
+The Cheyenne and Arapaho were located on the High Plains west edge in western Kansas, eastern Colorado, and western Oklahoma.

-After the Civil War and into the 1880s, additional Indian tribes were removed to Indian Territory.
-These included indigenous tribes from the west and north, as well as tribes that had previously been removed to Kansas.
+After the Civil War and into the 1880s, additional Indian tribes were removed to the Indian Territory.
+These included indigenous tribes from the west and north and tribes that had previously been removed to Kansas.
 Among these tribes were the: Delaware, Sac and Fox, Potawatomi, Shawnee, Peoria, Otoe, Missouria, Kickapoo, Iowa, Ottawa, Miami, Illinois, Mohawk, Kaskaskia, Chippewa, Cayuga, Seneca, Piankashaw, Wea, Tuscarora, Wyandot, Quapaw, Ponca, Kanza, Pawnee, Arapaho, Cheyenne, Comanche, Kiowa, Kiowa-Apache, and Wichita.
 Forts Sill, Reno, and Supply were established in the western portion of Indian Territory in an attempt to discourage Indian attacks, especially by the Kiowa, Comanche, Cheyenne, and Arapaho.

 The Civil War and the Santa Fe Trail in Oklahoma

 During the Civil War, Union forces withdrew into Kansas Territory, leaving Indian Territory to the Confederacy.
 Some factions within the Five Tribes, led by John Ross of the Cherokee and Opothle Yahoa of the Creek, argued for neutrality during the war.
-With the exception of the Choctaw, the Five Tribes did not unanimously agree to side with the Confederacy at first; however, with the removal of Union forces – and federal allotment monies – an alliance was sought.
-The decision to side with the Confederates after Union removal was driven by negotiations and treaties made with the Five Tribes by Albert Pike, a Confederate.
+Except for the Choctaw, the Five Tribes did not unanimously agree to side with the Confederacy at first; however, with the removal of Union forces – and federal allotment monies – an alliance was sought.
+After Union removal, the decision to side with the Confederates was driven by negotiations and treaties made with the Five Tribes by Albert Pike, a Confederate.
 In his negotiations, he promised that each tribe would hold title to their lands that they lived on.
 Confederate president Jefferson Davis had other ideas.
 He stated clearly in a report that the lands owned by the Five Tribes would be “turned into a state.”
 The deception was both the driving force behind the joining with and the controversy over aligning with the Confederacy; thousands of individuals from the Five Tribes joined the war effort, divided between the opposing forces.
-No major Civil War battles were fought in Oklahoma, but there was heavy fighting in a number of skirmishes, mostly in the eastern quarter of the future state.
-During the war, both Union and Confederate forces and guerilla bands plundered the tribal fields, orchards, and livestock and burned homes, schools, and churches.
+No major Civil War battles were fought in Oklahoma, but there was heavy fighting in several skirmishes, mostly in the eastern quarter of the future state.
+During the war, both Union and Confederate forces and guerilla bands plundered the tribal fields, orchards, livestock and burned homes, schools, and churches.
 By the end of the conflict, much of the area was devastated.
 The tribes’ alliance with the Confederacy was used against them as the rationale for annulling and abrogating earlier treaty agreements.
 Eventually, in 1866, Congress decided to authorize the cancellation of all existing treaties with the Five Tribes.
 They were forced to cede large portions of their lands in Indian Territory to immigrant tribes being expelled from Kansas.